trzsz/trzsz/README.md

   ```
   usage: tsz [-h] [-v] file [file ...]

-  Send file(s), similar to sz but compatible with tmux (control mode).
+  Send file(s), similar to sz but compatible with tmux.

   positional arguments:
     file           File(s) to be sent.